maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

-# MaxMind IPDB Format
+# MaxMind DB Format

 ## Version

-This spec documents **version 2.0** of the MaxMind IPDB binary format.
+This spec documents **version 2.0** of the MaxMind DB binary format.

 The version number consists of separate major and minor version numbers.
 It should not be considered a decimal number.
 In other words, version 2.10 comes